 downstairs at the Landon Branch library, 167 Wortley Rd.

-6:00pm or 6:30pm (one hour prior to each Poetry London featured reading)
+6:00pm (one hour prior to each Poetry London featured reading)

 Non-writers will benefit from the discussion too!
 Please come out – we’re a friendly bunch!